ManagerCat/minecraft-name-finder/README.md

 # Errors

-Most errors that will be seen is either because of ratelimits or because of the wifi limiting the amount of packets itself
+Most errors that will be seen is either because of ratelimits or because of the network limiting the amount of packets itself

 # Installation
 `git clone https://github.com/ManagerCat/minecraft-name-finder/`